 The important thing to look at here is the

 GOPATH value — which in my case is the directory

-So, if you’re following along, open your terminal and run the following commands to create a new project directory called
+So, if you’re following along, open your terminal and create a new project directory called

 $HOME/code, but you can choose a different location if you wish.

 While we’re at it, let’s also add an empty

 The next thing we need to do is let Go know that we want to use the new modules functionality to help manage (and version control) any third-party packages that our project imports.

 To do this we first need to decide what the module path for our project should be.

 The important thing here is uniqueness.
 To avoid potential import conflicts with other people’s packages or the standard library in the future, you want to choose a module path that is globally unique and unlikely to be used by anything else.
 In the Go community, a common convention is to namespace your module paths by basing them on a URL that you own.